CoffeeBeans007/PolyHacks/README.md

-# 🏆 Let's Win This, Shall We? 🚀
+# 🏆 Let's Win This Bitch, Shall We? 🚀

 ## How to Install Kaggle Data on Your Computer?